For days I’ve said only

 the fighting will fall silent without you knowing,

-you were never ready for anything
+you weren’t really ready for

 Tattered feathers matted with carrion,